aidanwhiteley/books/README.md

 ## Spring Boot Admin
 The application supports exposing [Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready.html) endpoints to be consumed by [Spring Boot Admin](http://codecentric.github.io/spring-boot-admin/current/).
+We need security applied to the Actuator end points but don't want to introduce another security layer into the application - we want to stick with the JWT based implemetation we already have.
+So we need Spring Boot Admin to be able to supply a suitable JWT token when calling the Actuator end points.

-By default, the Actuator end points are disabled and require authentication/authorisation.
+In this application, by default, the Actuator end points are disabled and require authentication/authorisation.
 To enable them to be consumed by a Spring Boot Admin based application you need to
 * enable the required Actuator endpoints and make them accessible over HTTP(S) - see the application-dev.yml file under the management.endpoints hierarchy for an example